On today’s episode, I’m tackling G is for Geoduck and Grouper.

 You know with the demand for fresh fish sandwiches, basa appeared to be a winner because not only is it a white fish, basa costs much less.
 And if you didn’t know, restaurants operate on super slim profit margins.

-There’s hope though.
+There’s hope, though.
 While seafood fraud, in general, has been going on for decades, and for those illegal and unscrupulous fishermen and brokers trying to dupe customers and the industry, chefs, scientists, innovation, and technology are working to change the tides.

 So here’s another way to tell what type of grouper you’re buying other than what’s on the label.

-Now if you don’t want to eat grouper or never see it at the market, but still want a meaty thick white fish sandwich, try red snapper or mahi-mahi as a sustainable substitute.
+Now, if you don’t want to eat grouper or never see it at the market but still want a meaty thick white fish sandwich, try red snapper or mahi-mahi as a sustainable substitute.

-Now if you find grouper at the end of your rod or at the market and need a recipe, I added two links in the show notes.
-One offers 54 grouper recipes from some of the best Florida restaurants.
-And the other is a Pinterest grouper recipe roundup for your inspiration.
+Now, if you find grouper at the end of your rod or at the market and need a recipe, I added two links in the show notes.
+One offers 54 grouper recipes from some of the best Florida restaurants, and the other is a Pinterest grouper recipe roundup for your inspiration.

 Got a question?
 Hit me up on FB, Twitter, Instagram, or LinkedIn.